-- Hierarchical training - Hierarchical training, such as that for new hires, groups based on the year of joining the Company, and new managers, is conducted jointly by Group members. - Hierarchical training at the head office - Hierarchical training at mills is conducted not just for a single mill but together with neighboring mills - Selective training - Group training (accounting, leadership, logical thinking, etc.) - Distance learning (approximately 240 courses including business skills, qualifications/certifications, languages, digital skills, etc.) - Other systems - Dispatching employees to colleges/universities in Japan (to obtain a degree) - Systems that pay rewards for qualifications
+- Hierarchical training - · Hierarchical training for new hires and for assistant manager-level employees is conducted jointly throughout the Group. - Training at the head office: Career training for young employees and new manager training - Training at mills: Some hierarchical training is conducted not just for a single mill but together with neighboring mills. - Selective training - Group training (accounting, leadership, logical thinking, etc.) - Distance learning (approximately 300 courses including business skills, qualifications/certifications, languages, digital skills, etc.) - Other systems - Dispatching employees to colleges/universities in Japan (to obtain a degree) - Systems that pay rewards for qualifications